 Policy #7: Configuration Management

-Only authorized users in a business can make configuration adjustments like upgrading systems or initiating modifications.
+Only authorized users in a business can make configuration adjustments, such as upgrading systems or initiating modifications.

 Policy #8: Media Protection

 CJIS-related data is to be protected in all digital and physical forms while in transit or stored at a facility.
-Equipment (computers and other devices) that the company is no longer using must wipe the systems of all data and dispose of the device in alignment with CJIS policies.
+Equipment (including computers and other devices) that the company is no longer using must be wiped clean of all data and disposed of in accordance with CJIS policies.

 Policy #9: Physical Protection